 Among his concerns is whether we fully understand all the mechanisms chestnuts employ to resist the blight; also “Will the Chinese chestnut’s resistance, even if we put it all into an American tree, be enough?
 The blight may evolve, too.”

 But “restoration” chestnuts may not be the only tool in our arsenal before long.
 Scientists have found naturally occurring viruses in the forest that are, in effect, a blight of the chestnut blight, infecting it and weakening its destructive power.
 In Europe, such “hypovirulence” effectively stopped the blight from destroying that continent’s chestnuts.
-It’s possible that hypovirulence might help, in Hebard’s words, “to put the [restoration chestnuts] over the top.”
+It’s possible that hypovirulence might help, in Hebard’s words, “to put the

 At the University of Maryland’s Biotechnology Center in Shadyside, virologist Donald Nuss has been dissecting the American strains of hypovirulence, trying to understand why they don’t spread as easily in the wild here as they do in Europe.